BrendanIzu/Family-Map-Server/README.md

 # Family-Map-Server

 Back end portion of Family Map Project.
-This project was build in Intellij version 2021.2.1
+This project was build in Intellij version 2021.2.1, using JDK 16.0.2

 # How to Run
 1. Clone github repository